 - no-one was at fault.

-You can make a CTP claim for loss or expenses:
+You can make a CTP insurance claim for loss or expenses:

-- if you are a relative or dependent of a person who was fatally injured, and
+- if you are a relative or dependant of a person who was fatally injured; and

 - the motor vehicle crash was wholly or partly the fault of some other person.